99km from Adelaide

 The boat ramp offers dual lane launching with floating pontoon for boarding.
 Getting out through the channel to open water depends upon the size and draft of your boat and tide variations.
 At low tide it can be an issue as the depth varies considerably.
 We recommend you plan your launch and retrieval around higher tides to avoid any issues.

-There are nice yellowfin whiting available during the warmer months at Bald Hill, plenty of garfish for dabbers on still, moonless evenings and King George whiting over broken bottom to the south and east of the Port Wakefield channel.
+There are nice yellowfin whiting available during the warmer months, plenty of garfish for dabbers on still, moonless evenings and King George whiting over broken bottom to the south and east of the Port Wakefield channel.
 Size can be an issue when whiting fishing, but it is possible to pick up a feed of keepers from among the smaller ones.
 Snook are prolific during the warmer months, most of which are caught by trolling lures from small boats.

 Most travelling anglers only ever get to see Port Wakefield’s service stations and bakeries, but it’s a fact that the location’s fishing potential is brilliant.